julowe/coffeegrindsize/README.md

 - [ ] make window open smaller than the monitor resolution
 - [ ] make open image dialog default to png AND jpg
 - [ ] option to use data label as filename base
+- [ ] Figure out and use github actions to create binaries for mac linux windows

 ## Original Readme Info